kimschles/quickleft-way/agile-cheatsheet.md

 - what they plan to work on
 - any blockers
 - any schedule irregularities
-- (optional) external life factors that might affect productivity / mood

 Decide what level of pairing is appropriate

 Make a plan for the rest of the day

-### Client Communcation
+### Client Communication

 Be in contact with your client daily, either via a standup or on Slack

-Continually remind clients that feature creep / scope creep will cause an increase in timeline and budget
+Keep clients updated on current velocity, work remaining and any scope or budget constraints they should be aware of.

-Eliminate surprises by announcing any red flags as early as possible
+Eliminate surprises by announcing any red flags as early as possible.

-Keep them up-to-date on changes that will affect sprint commitments

 ### Update Documentation

 Make sure you keep your project's documentation up-to-date.
-Include steps for setup, compile and deploy, a description of the high-level architecture, and gotchas as you notice them.
+Include steps for setup, compile and deploy, a description of the high-level architecture and gotchas as you notice them.
 It's much easier to do this as you go than it is to try to pull it all together in the last days of the project.

 ## WEEKLY / BI-WEEKLY

 ### Client Meeting / Retrospective

 Each week, you should do a client retrospective meeting.
-This is the time to show off what we've been working on, plan for the future, manage scope expectations, reinforce a positive and communicative tone in the working relationship, and talk about any problems that are occuring.
+This is the time to show off what we've been working on, plan for the future, manage scope expectations and reinforce a positive and communicative tone in the working relationship..

-If necessary, reiterate that we are working on time and cost estimates based on the features currently agreed upon, and that unknowns can always cause timelines and budgets to increase.
-We should not be promising an exact set of features by a certain date or for a certain cost.
+If necessary, reiterate that we are working on time and cost estimates based on the features currently agreed upon and that unknowns can always cause timelines and budgets to increase.

-Early in the project, you are likely to have to disappoint the client, if their desires are too grandoise or you have discovered that the cost of certain features has been under-estimated.
-Again, disappoint as early as possible.
+Early in the project, you are likely to have to disappoint the client, if you have discovered that the cost of certain features has been under-estimated.
+The goal of our agile process is to give a realistic picture of the work and find creative solutions to scope and budget issues we discover during the course of the project.
+We don't promise what we can't deliver.

-Hold client to their meeting attendance, story acceptance, asset provision, and communication commitments.
+Hold the client and the Quick Left team to their meeting attendance, story acceptance, asset provision and communication commitments.

 If the client is new to agile, re-explain the meaning and purpose of each component as necessary.

 Identify any tech / process / personnel issues that the client is having, if any.
 This is a good time to provide value to the client by giving them an outside perspective into their own process.

-Allow the client to air their greivences as well.
-Giving them a chance to blow off steam helps keep the relationship from getting strained.

 If things go really wrong, consider conducting a "5 Whys" retro with the client and our team.

-### Demo
+### Demo & Acceptance

 Each client meeting should include a project demo.